nharjes/nharjes/README.md

 <br />

 🍕 I'm not just an aspiring developer; I'm also a pizza addict!
-When I'm not coding, you'll likely find me savoring a slice of my favorite pizza.
+When not coding, you'll likely find me savoring a slice of my favorite pizza.

 ☕ I'm a coffee connoisseur.
 There's nothing like a good cup of coffee to fuel my coding sessions and keep me inspired.